-3rd Offense Written Referral to Administration
+3rd Offense Written referral to administration

-Student is suspended
+Student is suspended and/or dismissed from program

 Subsequent offenses may result in student being withdrawn from program.

 INFRACTIONS REQUIRING FORMAL CONSEQUENCES

 Offenses requiring formal consequences are those offenses that may result in immediate suspension or withdrawal from school.
 Administration will make the decision to suspend students, and upon the recommendation of the Director, the student may be withdrawn.
 These infractions include, but are not limited to, the following: